aseem-keyal/autoPG/README.md

 3. "Remove all PGs" menu item (right now PGs can be undone with a Ctrl-Z)
 4. A script for extracting PGs from old packets
 5. Give user some context in the confirmation dialog for each PG (e.g. Metis the Greek god vs the Metis people)
+6. Give user ability to mark a PG as incorrect (button next to "Yes" and "No" that could read "Report as incorrect", populates a spreadsheet with corrections)
-6. Customizable styles for pronunciation guide
+7. Customizable styles for pronunciation guide

 Send me suggestions for features!